Splits! Flexible Sociocultural Linguistic Investigation at Scale: Dataset Creation Method

+Once we had the set of seed users for each demographic, the next step was to gather all the posts by the users on a variety of topics (Fig \ref{fig:dataset-creation-diagram}, part 3).
+We tracked the seed users across Reddit and collected all of their posts among \textbf{all subreddits} (not just the seed set).
+This yielded a set of posts $C$ for each demographic, where $SD_i \subset C_i$ for each group $i$.

-Here $u$ is a user, $S_D$ is the set of subreddits in demographic $D$'s seed set, and $c_{u,s}$ is the count of posts made by user $u$ in subreddit $s$.
-We hypothesize that a user with a higher group-ness metric score is more likely to be a member of the target demographic.
-To test this, we create a set of self-identification phrases (e.g. for Catholic, ``I am a Catholic'', ``I'm Catholic'', etc.), and anti-self-identification phrases (e.g. ``I'm not a Catholic'', etc. and also ``I'm a Baptist'', ``I'm Jewish'', etc.).
-Some phrases can be found in Appendix \ref{app:dataset-details}.
-Next, we search for these phrases among all posts in a demographic's $C$, and to avoid false positives (e.g. quoted phrases, sarcasm, irony), we used an LLM to verify the context of these phrases (see prompt in App. \ref{app:prompts}).
-Finally, we check to see whether the group-ness metric correlates with higher self-identification rates, and whether it negatively correlates with anti-self-identification rates.
-To account for users with extremely high post count (chattiness) self-identifying very often, we normalize the self-identification rate by the average chattiness.
+\paragraph{Validating group-ness.} We wanted to ensure our group-ness metric guaranteed that the authors of the posts for each $C_i$ truly belonged to the demographic $i$.
+To test this, we created a set of self-identification phrases (e.g. for Catholic, ``I am a Catholic'', ``I'm Catholic'', etc.), and anti-self-identification phrases (e.g. ``I'm not a Catholic'', etc. and also ``I'm a Baptist'', ``I'm Jewish'', etc.).
+Some phrases can be found in Appendix~\ref{app:dataset-details}.
+Next, we searched for these phrases among all posts in a demographic's $C$, and to avoid false positives (e.g. quoted phrases, sarcasm, irony), we used an LLM to verify the context of these phrases (see prompt in App.~\ref{app:prompts}, human validation in App.~\ref{app:human-val-self-id}).
+Finally, we checked to see whether the group-ness metric correlated with higher self-identification rates, and whether it negatively correlated with anti-self-identification rates.
+To account for users with extremely high post count (chattiness) self-identifying very often, we normalized the self-identification rate by the average chattiness.

-Figure~\ref{fig:duck-plots} shows the result of this test for the Catholic and Black demographics (the rest can be found in Appendix \ref{app:dataset-details}.
-We see that past some threshold (usually about the 75th percentile in the group-ness metric), as a user's group-ness metric increases, their likelihood of self-identifying increases, and their likelihood of anti-self-identifying (i.e. saying they \emph{aren't} in the target demographic) goes down or stays the same.
+Figure~\ref{fig:duck-plots} shows the result for the Catholic demographic.
+Similar successful validation trends were observed for all six retained demographics (see Appendix~\ref{app:dataset-details} for full plots).
+We note that we attempted a 7th demographic (Korean) which failed this validation due to insufficiently exclusive seed communities, highlighting a limitation of our methodology (see App.~\ref{app:korean-failure}).
+For the successful groups, past some threshold (usually about the 75th percentile in the group-ness metric), as a user's group-ness metric increases, their likelihood of self-identifying increases, and their likelihood of anti-self-identifying (i.e. saying they \emph{aren't} in the target demographic) goes down or stays the same.
+These thresholds of group-ness are chosen heuristically, as they reflect an inherent, necessary trade-off between demographic purity (precision) and dataset volume (recall).
+We select these manually based on empirical separation, and the exact threshold values are reported in our released code.